2.7 of the Python SSL library has been

-If you want to use native python ssl, you must enable it using the
+If you want to use native Python SSL, you must enable it by specifying

 libraries configuration in your application's

 app.yaml.
 You should use

 version supports TLS versions 1.0, 1.1, and 1.2 and corresponds to the SSL

 Note that version 2.7, which supports TLS v1.0 only and corresponds to the SSL version from Python 2.7.8, is deprecated.

 In order to perform an SSL handshake, you must have file that contains

 upload your own file with your application, or you can use the